DisparateDan/listicles/ElricKindleReadingGuide.md

 1. **Stormbringer**
 1. **Elric at the End of Time** [BOOK 2]

-### Recommended Reading Order and Where to Find Them in 'The Chronicles'
+### Recommended Reading Order and Where to Find Them in 'The Chronicles' on Kindle
 1. **Elric of Melniboné**  [BOOK 3]
 1. **The Weird of the White Wolf**
   	1. The Dreaming City [BOOK 1]
   	1. While the Gods Laugh [BOOK 1]
   	1. The Singing Citadel [BOOK 2]
   	1. The Jade Man's Eyes [BOOK 2]
+  	1. To Rescue Tanelorn [BOOK 2]
 1.  **The Sleeping Sorceress** (The Vanishing Tower)
 	1. The Torment of the Last Lord [BOOK 3]
 	1. To Snare the Pale Prince [BOOK 3]